-Professor Claudine Bonder is an expert in vascular biology with 15 years experience having trained both in Australia and overseas.
+Professor Claudine Bonder OAM is an expert in vascular biology with 25 years experience having trained both in Australia and overseas.
 She currently heads the Vascular Biology and Cell Trafficking Laboratory at the Centre for Cancer Biology in Adelaide.
-During her career, Claudine has been awarded the prestigious Early Career Research Award from the Australian Academy of Sciences in 2005, a SA Young Tall Poppy in 2010, was an ASMR Leading Light finalist in 2013 and won the Women in Innovation (emerging innovator) in 2016.
+During her career, Claudine has been awarded the prestigious Early Career Research Award from the Australian Academy of Sciences in 2005, a SA Young Tall Poppy in 2010, was an ASMR Leading Light finalist in 2013, won the Women in Innovation (emerging innovator) in 2016 and in 2025 was awarded a Medal of the Order of Australia.

 About me

-Professor Claudine Bonder is an expert in vascular biology with 15 years experience having trained both in Australia and overseas.
+Professor Claudine Bonder OAM is an expert in vascular biology with 25 years experience having trained both in Australia and overseas.
 She currently heads the Vascular Biology and Cell Trafficking Laboratory at the Centre for Cancer Biology in Adelaide.
-During her career, Claudine has been awarded the prestigious Early Career Research Award from the Australian Academy of Sciences in 2005, a SA Young Tall Poppy in 2010, was an ASMR Leading Light finalist in 2013 and won the Women in Innovation (emerging innovator) in 2016.
+During her career, Claudine has been awarded the prestigious Early Career Research Award from the Australian Academy of Sciences in 2005, a SA Young Tall Poppy in 2010, was an ASMR Leading Light finalist in 2013, won the Women in Innovation (emerging innovator) in 2016 and in 2025 was awarded a Medal of the Order of Australia.

 About me